The latest information on how Coronavirus (Covid-19) may be affecting our Sky services.

 We’re doing our best to adapt to the current situation and wanted to update you as staying connected is now even more important.

 If you do need to contact us, please be aware wait times may be longer than normal due to social distancing in our contact centres and we are prioritising calls from customers who have already been online.

 If you need our help there are online guides that over 90% of our customers have found useful.
 You can find them on sky.com/Help.
 We can help those in need, as well as everyone else, much faster if we only receive urgent calls.

-And with us all likely to be spending more time at home in the coming months, we're also doing a few extra things to make your Sky TV experience even better.
+And with us all likely to be spending more time at home, we're also doing a few extra things to make your Sky TV experience even better.
 For more information, go to www.sky.com/shop/covid19-customer-update.

 You can also ask questions and get help from other Sky customers on Sky Community.
 Sky experts are currently available here, but responses are not immediate and won’t be able to help if your question’s specifically related to your Sky account.
 Go to helpforum.sky.com to take a look.